In the past, I used to believe that it was only possible to learn a language well if you could go and study abroad.

 - Make friends in Portuguese – because I think trying to switch languages after having an established one with a friend is very hard.
 And the others may not want it.

 - Try DIY in Portuguese with videos.

-- Enter WhatsApp groups (or Telegram, WeChat, etc)
+- Enter Telegram groups (or WhatsApp, WeChat, etc).

 - Go to Brazilian restaurants and order food in Portuguese.

 - Look for international fairs or exhibitions.

 - Play online/multiplayer video games or computer games.

 - Play (or learn to play) an instrument and sing in Portuguese.